System Designer #

 stations/. - Fixtures (loaded and saved) live in

-fixtures/. - Auto-Match uses the same capability matching machinery used elsewhere to find a station-channel that satisfies a product pin's required signal direction.
+fixtures/. - Auto-Match uses the same capability matching used elsewhere to find a station-channel that satisfies a part pin's required signal direction.

 Common tasks #

-- Wire a fresh fixture from scratch — pick Product + Station, set Fixture ID, click pins → click channels.
+- Wire a fresh fixture from scratch — pick Part + Station, set Fixture ID, click pins → click channels.
 Save happens automatically.

 - Iterate on an existing fixture — open the designer with